jiangj-physchem/Atif/README.md

 * the electrostatic correlations are involved using a functional mean spherical approximation (MSA)
 * the non-bonded chain connectivtiy contirbutions are considered using thermodynamic perturbation theory (TPT)

+I will cite the corresponding references subsequently.

-# Want to thank the developer?
+## Want to thank the developer?
 If you think Atif really help you during your research career, please feel free to thank the developer in the "Acknowledge" section in your publications.
 If you would like to put the developer in the author list of your publications, please directly contact [the developer](https://github.com/jiangj-physchem).

-# Contributing
+## Contributing

 Currently, we have not set up the rules for submitting pull requests.
 Please directly contact [the developer](https://github.com/jiangj-physchem) if you would like to contribute.

-# License
+## License

 Atif is licensed under the [MIT License](LICENSE.md).